 Just the Facts…

-Research shows that a good quality Omega-3 like our Mega EPA/DHA promote fat oxidation, improve insulin sensitivity and improve calorie partitioning – meaning, how your body uses calories.
+Research shows that a good quality Omega-3 like our Mega EPA/DHA promotes fat oxidation improves insulin sensitivity, and improves calorie partitioning – meaning, how your body uses calories.

 Omega-3 Fatty Acids: Basics